-There is a common misconception that refusing a Preliminary Breath Test (PBT) is a criminal offense and will result in a loss of a driver’s license.
-Refusing a PBT after being pulled over or stopped for alleged drunk driving is not a crime and you will not lose your driver’s license if you refuse to take it.
-Refusing a PBT may result in a civil infraction ticket with NO POINTS and a fine of approximately $100.
+There is a common misconception that refusing a Preliminary Breath Test (PBT) (frequently called a “breathalizer”) is a criminal offense and will result in a loss of a driver’s license.
+Refusing a PBT after being pulled over or stopped for alleged drunken driving is not a crime.
+You can not lose your driver’s license if you refuse to take it.
+Refusing a PBT is a civil infraction with NO POINTS and a nominal fine.

 Refusal to PBT Test is not a crime

 Another common misconception is that a Preliminary Breath Test (PBT) is the same thing as a Breathalyzer.
 There are some major differences.
 Generally, the result of the PBT is not admissible as evidence in a case (there is a very limited exception).
 A Breathalyzer or Datamaster test is the breath test that is given at the police station after an arrest.
 The results of the Breathalyzer are admissible in court.
 A PBT is a small hand-held device used by Michigan police officers to help determine whether there is probable cause to arrest a driver for drunk driving.
 Although the PBT will give a reading which purports to show the level of the breath/alcohol, the device’s results are not reliable.

 The police usually ask a driver to take a PBT after they’ve had the driver conduct field sobriety tests.
 Some officers request a PBT prior to sobriety tests and there is not an order that is mandated by law.
 Some police officers may tell you that you must take a PBT.
 That’s not true and you can refuse to take it, especially if you believe that you performed the police officers field sobriety tests well and to the best of your abilities.
 You also do not have to perform field sobriety tests and you can refuse them as well.
 No ticket or violation can be given for refusal to perform field sobriety tests.

 PBT differs from a Breath Test After a DUI Arrest